bnjns/rich-slack-statuses/readme.md

 - `clear-status`: Clear your Slack status.
 - `execute`: Run the entire app flow, from reading the calendar to updating Slack.
+- `get-events`: Prints the currently active events.
+The calendar ID can be provided as a 2nd argument, or use the `CALENDAR_ID` environment variable.
 - `set-status`: Set your Slack status, with an optional event title as a 2nd argument.
 For example,
   ```sh
   yarn run:local set-status ':calendar: [DND] An example event'
   ```

 ## 🎈 Features